sohrowardi/Black---White-Switch/README.md

-# Black & White Switch
+# Black & White Toggle

 This GNOME Shell extension allows users to toggle grayscale for individual windows or the entire workspace on a Linux device.